dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 ## Analysis notes

 So far I've fitting a CoxnetSurvivalAnalysis model using engineerd clinical features and PCA transformed expression features.
 Since the dataset is so small I have not used a holdout set for evaluation but instead used the average of the validatation results from cross-valiation as an estimate of model performance.

-For the next step I am planning to fit a SurvivalTree model.
+Next steps:

+* Try SurvivalTree, GradientBoostingSurvivalAnalysis, ComponentwiseGradientBoostingSurvivalAnalysis

+* look for an alternative TCGA LUAD data set to use for external validation